Clementinum

 Mirror Chapel

-Built in 1724, Mirror chapel has been given this name due to its mirror-decorated ceiling and mural paintings.
+Built in 1724, Mirror Chapel has been given this name due to its mirror-decorated ceiling and mural paintings.
 It also houses an organ from the eighteenth century that was played by Wolfgang Amadeus Mozart when he visited the Clementinum.

 The 45-minute guided tour might seem a little long, but it is definitely worth doing.
-Visitors will explore the most beautiful and surprising parts of the complex, and finally reach the top of the Astronomical tower for a stunning view of Prague’s spires and skyline.
+Visitors will explore the most beautiful and surprising parts of the complex, and finally reach the top of the Astronomical Tower for a stunning view of Prague’s spires and skyline.

 Schedule

 Guided tours in English every day (including weekends and public holidays) every 30 minutes.
-The first tour is at 10 am.

 Price

-Guided Tour: Kč 300 (US$ 12.50)
+Guided Tour: 380 (US$ 15.91)

 Children under 6: Free

-Prague card offers a 25% discount on the full admission
+Prague Card: discount on the full admission

 Nearby places